5 myths about raising a multilingual child

 But very soon they hit a wall.
 And just how far that wall stretches varies greatly from one individual to another.
 Conversely, children might start slowly, but they – and only they – will eventually overcome pronunciation and proficiency issues.

-So keep this general rule in mind: age of acquisition is a very good predictor of ultimate nativelikeness.
+So keep this general rule in mind: is a very good predictor of ultimate nativelikeness.
 The younger, the better.
 Childhood is indeed a sensitive period when it comes to languages.
 Oh and by the way, learning can also be great fun for them.

 Myth 2 : My kid is already learning another language at school, so why bother ?